eisfabian/PACEtomo/README.md

 - If you want to use PACE-tomo on a regular target pattern (e.g., holey support film), set *tgtPattern* to *True*.
 Additionally, set *alignToP* to *True* if you saved a hole template to buffer P to use for target alignment.
 - *beamTiltComp* should be set to *True* if you did the [coma vs image shift calibration](https://bio3d.colorado.edu/SerialEM/hlp/html/menu_calibration.htm#hid_focustuning_comavs).
 - By setting *addAF* to *True* you can add additional autofocus routines on target 1 at every branch switch of the dose-symmetric tilt series.
 This did not yield major improvements in the final defocus spread during testing.
 - *previewAli* can be set to *True* if you want to align every target to its saved Preview image.
-This can be necessary for small fields of view, when it is important to centre your feature of choice.
-It can also be useful when transferring a “targetPattern” to a different stage position, where the holey support film might have slightly different grid vectors.
+This helps to keep your target centred if your *startTilt* is not 0.
+If your field of view is large and your feature of choice does not have to be centred precisely, *previewAli* can be set to *False* to reduce the initial dose on your targets. *previewAli* can also be useful when transferring a “targetPattern” to a different stage position, where the holey support film might have slightly different grid vectors.
 In this case you should also have *alignToP* set to *True*.
 - SerialEM has a hard limit on applying image shifts, which is 15 microns by default. *imageShiftLimit* will overwrite this SerialEM property.
 - The number of *dataPoints* used for the calculation of the eucentric offset of each target was kept at 4 throughout all experiments.
 Changes could be beneficial to performance.
 - The *alignLimit* should keep the cross-correlation alignment in check in cases of low contrast.
 On good stages the alignment error should never be worse than 0.5 µm.
 - *ignoreFirstNegShift* improves the alignment of the first tilt images from the negative branch and should generally be set to *True*.
 - *slowTilt* should only be set to *True* if you need additional tilt backlash corrections for the positive tilt branch, which should not be necessary for modern stages.

-You can run the PACE-tomo acquisition script either by selecting the entry of target 1 in the Navigator and pressing *Run* in the script window or you can run it in batch via the *Acquire at Items...* dialogue.
+You can run the PACE-tomo acquisition script either by selecting the entry of target 1 in the Navigator (its Note entry contains *rootname_tgts.txt*) and pressing *Run* in the script window or you can run it in batch via the *Acquire at Items...* dialogue.
 In case you want to run PACE-tomo on a regular grid *targetPattern*, you can copy the *Note* entry from target 1 it was defined on to any other point in the Navigator, allowing for batch PACE-tomo acquisition.

 ### Output
 All files are created in the folder you specified during target selection.
 Target images have the suffix *tgt_xxx* and collected tilt series have been saved with the suffix *ts_xxx* and their accompoanying *.mdoc* file.